tlswg/snip/draft-thomson-tls-snip.md

 completes a handshake and when it acts, this could be treated as an error by the client.

-If a server does not list available, incompatible protocols, clients cannot learn about other services and so cannot detect downgrade attacks against those protocols.
+If a server does not list incompatible protocols, clients cannot learn about other services and so cannot detect downgrade attacks against those protocols.

 # Security Considerations